mrbungle64/ioBroker.ecovacs-deebot/README.md

 * Added button for manually trigger dustbox removal
 * Removed some options from settings
 * Some other changes to settings
-* Bumped ecovacs-deebot.js to latest beta
+* Bumped ecovacs-deebot.js to the latest beta version
 * Initial Support for yeedi login (experimental)
 * and also for a few models (experimental)
   * yeedi k650